SpectralDiff: A Generative Framework for Hyperspectral Image Classification with Diffusion Models: Abstract

 \section{Abstract}

-Hyperspectral image (HSI) classification is an important topic in the field of remote sensing, and has a wide range of applications in Earth science.
-HSIs contain hundreds of continuous bands, which are characterized by high dimension and high correlation between adjacent bands.
-The high dimension and redundancy of HSI data bring great difficulties to HSI classification.
-In recent years, a large number of HSI feature extraction and classification methods based on deep learning have been proposed.
-However, their ability to model the global relationships among samples in both spatial and spectral domains is still limited.
-In order to solve this problem, an HSI classification method with spectral-spatial diffusion models is proposed.
-The proposed method realizes the reconstruction of spectral-spatial distribution of the training samples with the forward and reverse spectral-spatial diffusion process, thus modeling the global spatial-spectral relationship between samples.
-Then, we use the spectral-spatial denoising network of the reverse process to extract the unsupervised diffusion features.
-Features extracted by the spectral-spatial diffusion models can achieve cross-sample perception from the reconstructed distribution of the training samples, thus obtaining better classification performance.
-Experiments on three public HSI datasets show that the proposed method can achieve better performance than the state-of-the-art methods.
-The source code and the pre-trained spectral-spatial diffusion model will be publicly available at https://github.com/chenning0115/SpectralDiff.
+Hyperspectral Image (HSI) classification is an important issue in remote sensing field with extensive applications in earth science.
+In recent years, a large number of deep learning-based HSI classification methods have been proposed.
+However, existing methods have limited ability to handle high-dimensional, highly redundant, and complex data, making it challenging to capture the spectral-spatial distributions of data and relationships between samples.
+To address this issue, we propose a generative framework for HSI classification with diffusion models (SpectralDiff) that effectively mines the distribution information of high-dimensional and highly redundant data by iteratively denoising and explicitly constructing the data generation process, thus better reflecting the relationships between samples.
+The framework consists of a spectral-spatial diffusion module, and an attention-based classification module.
+The spectral-spatial diffusion module adopts forward and reverse spectral-spatial diffusion processes to achieve adaptive construction of sample relationships without requiring prior knowledge of graphical structure or neighborhood information.
+It captures spectral-spatial distribution and contextual information of objects in HSI and mines unsupervised spectral-spatial diffusion features within the reverse diffusion process.
+Finally, these features are fed into the attention-based classification module for per-pixel classification.
+The diffusion features can facilitate cross-sample perception via reconstruction distribution, leading to improved classification performance.
+Experiments on three public HSI datasets demonstrate that the proposed method can achieve better performance than state-of-the-art methods.
+For the sake of reproducibility, the source code of SpectralDiff will be publicly available at \href{https://github.com/chenning0115/SpectralDiff}{https://github.com/chenning0115/SpectralDiff}.